 Q: You say I haven't earned 80 percent of my attempted hours, but according to my transcript, I meet this requirement.
 What's going on here?

-A: Our SAP policy requires that we add the following hours to those you attempted at JMU:
+A: Our SAP policy requires that we add the following hours to those that appear as attempted on your transcript:

 • Transferred hours

 • Withdrawals (includes WP and WF grades)